deleisha/sagol/README.md

 # sagol

+Sagol, the Manipuri pony, despite its smaller size but intelligent are claimed to be best horse for polo.
-The libuv based TLS aware http web server framework.
+Like the small but fast horse, This is libuv based TLS aware http web server framework which is designed for performance.
 This will be used for implementing redfish based RESTful server for system management.

 ## Design and Implementation